horizontalsystems/blockchain-crypto-guides/guides/defi/en/1-defi-explained.md

 ## DeFi Today

 There are currently a lot of well-financed startups, entrepreneurs, and finance people working in DeFi ecosystem.

-- In August 2020, the total sum controlled by DeFi smart contracts has exceeded [4 billion USD](https://news.bitcoin.com/total-value-locked-in-defi-surpasses-4-billion-eth-up-over-70-last-30-days/) in value.
+In Nov 2021, the total sum controlled by top DeFi projects exceeded 100 billion USD in value.

-- Around the same, cumulative market cap for DeFi projects accounted for [less than 10%](https://defimarketcap.io) of entire cryptocurrency ecosystem valued at 300 billion.
+If interested check out [defimarketcap.io](https://defimarketcap.io) to see top DeFi services on the market today.

 ![](../images/defi-indefi-l.png)

-Below is a basic overview of how building, financing and governance of DeFi services takes place:

-- All DeFi projects expected to have an open source code.
+All DeFi projects expected to have an open source code.
 This speeds up development of the entire ecosystem by enabling engineers reuse various components from other projects.

-- To raise funds DeFi projects generally conduct token sale via a process such as ICO (Initial Coin Offering) or similar.
+To raise funds DeFi projects generally conduct token sale via a process such as ICO (Initial Coin Offering) or similar.
 The project sells a specific cryptocurrency token representing governance weight or profit share in a project.

-- DeFi projects usually governed by a group of entities which may not even know each other.
-The governance may take place via proposals and voting mechanisms.
+DeFi projects usually take the form of a DAO (Decentralized Autonomous Organization) and are governed by a group of entities which may not even know each other.
+The governance may take place via proposals and voting mechanism.